vidjil/vidjil/doc/roadmap.md

  - Get longer consensus sequence #4686
     + **Available since Q4 2021**, ✅

-## Server: statistics, including quality control, on a set of samples
 ## Better tools for massification of analyses

 Routine, and sometimes even 100+ samples.